Hmm, I think for larger girls a dress or skirt is always more flattering than pants of any sort. Clothes should fit well, not too tight or too loose.

 Tip: try to google for images of celebrities who share the same body type, you can get a lot of ideas from them.

-;-)posted almost 5 years ago
+;-)posted about 5 years ago